Tom Brady's 2018 Met Gala Outfit Supplied Endless Meme Material

 Jokes spread when supermodel Gisele Bündchen’s hit the 2018 Met Gala red carpet at the Metropolitan Museum of Art in New York City on Monday night with a choice accessory, her husband the athlete.

 Some of Brady’s male counterparts wore forgettable tuxedos, but the Patriots quarterback chose to capture the theme, “Heavenly Bodies: Fashion and the Catholic Imagination.”
-To that end, Brady complimented his wife’s gold Versace gown with a Versace look of his own.
+To that end, Brady complemented his wife’s gold Versace gown with a Versace look of his own.
 He wore a black turtleneck under a black jacket with golden scrollwork embroidered on his lapels.

 Bündchen said her date looked like a “cutie.”